 similar nature of the distributions at the various ages.
 The inference is that a

 child's I Q, as measured by this scale, remains relatively constant.
 Re-tests of

 the same children at intervals of two to five years support the

 inference.
-Children of superior intelligence do not seem to deteriorate
+Children of superior intelligence do not

 as they get older, nor dull children to develop average intelligence.

 Knowing a child's I Q, we can predict with a fair degree of accuracy the